hegoimanzano/ICASCM2025/06_results.md

 ### Future courses

 The material from this course[^1] will remain permanently available.
-If you use it, you can cite it as [doi](10.5281/zenodo.17514573).
+If you use it, you can cite it as doi 10.5281/zenodo.17514573.
 New material will be created for future ICASCM courses, tentatively scheduled for 2027.
 In addition, the UPV/EHU will offer a 25-hour course on atomistic simulation of cementitious materials in October 2026.
 The course will be hybrid (online and in-person), with theory and hands-on exercises.
 Seats are limited, you can send your expression of interest by mail to [eduardo.duque@ehu.eus](eduardo.duque@ehu.eus).

 [^1]: This tutorial was prepared by **Hegoi Manzano** and **Eduardo Duque-Redondo**.
 We thank Yerai Folio for the express development of the pyCSH version 2.0, and our beta-testers (Jon Otegi, Yerai Folio, Aden Rana, Batoul Assi, and Joni Suopaki).
 The work was supported by the “Departamento de Educación, Política Lingüística y Cultura del Gobierno Vasco” (Grant No.  IT1458-22), the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101119715 (CONTRABASS-DN).